This degree seeks to:

 - Prepare students to read, interpret, and conduct empirically based research; and

-- Provide students with adequate understanding of various aspects of the mental health field including various levels of care.
+- Provide students with an adequate understanding of various aspects of the mental health field including various levels of care.

 Upon completion of this degree, students will be able to: